imclab/sample-webrtc-video-client/README.md

 Intel(R) XDK
 -------------------------------------------
 This sample is part of the Intel(R) XDK.
 Download the Intel(R) XDK at http://software.intel.com/en-us/html5.
-To see the technical details of the sample, please visit the sample article page at TBA.
+To see the technical details of the sample, please visit the sample article page at http://software.intel.com/en-us/html5/webrtc-client-and-server.

 Important App Files